MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-two-node-clustered-file-server.md

     - Share type.
     - Intended share folder path.
     - Share name.
-    - Configure any additional settings, such as access-based enumeration, caching, encryption, and so on.
+    - Configure any other settings you need, such as access-based enumeration, caching, encryption, and so on.
-    - If you're choosing file-level permissions that aren't default, specify those as well.
+    - If you're choosing file-level permissions that aren't default, specify those permissions as well.

 1. On the **Confirmation** page, make sure your configuration looks correct, then select **Create** to create the file server share.